goldblum/AdversariallyRobustDistillation/README.md

 # Adversarially Robust Distillation (ARD): A PyTorch implementation

-This repository contains Pytorch code for the ARD method from [paper](google.com) "Adversarially Robust Distillation" by Micah Goldblum, Liam Fowl, Soheil Feizi, and Tom Goldstein.
+This repository contains Pytorch code for the ARD method from [paper](Insert ArXiv link here) "Adversarially Robust Distillation" by Micah Goldblum, Liam Fowl, Soheil Feizi, and Tom Goldstein.

 Adversarially Robust Distillation is a method for transferring robustness from a robust teacher network to the student network during distillation.
-In our experiments, small ARD student models from strong teachers outperform adversarially trained models with identical architecture.
+In our experiments, small ARD student models outperform adversarially trained models with identical architecture.

 ## Prerequisites
 * Python3